snapchaturvedi/openmv-rams/README.md

 This guide covers installing a development environment and building the OpenMV firmware for RAMS.
 This repo is forked from https://github.com/openmv.

-Two key things to keep in mind during development:
+Key things to keep in mind during development:

 1. Ensure that each bash command runs without errors or warnings.
 2. Ensure that your OpenMV IDE is up to date.
 Find the latest version [here](https://openmv.io/pages/download?srsltid=AfmBOoqA1WcHYXcm1siVzhMTBT8fiq8zR1BQmfoQOZwbRtzLrbuJTFnK).